-- verbal reprimand and request for or reminder of appropriate behaviour - withdrawal from a group or the room for reflection for a few minutes - withdrawal from the class for a longer period of time

-- referral to another member of staff or to a senior member of staff - writing a letter of apology or making restoration (putting things right) - loss of playtime - asking the child to make up for wasted time (e.g. finishing learning at playtime or at home) - letter or phone call to parent or carer
+- verbal reprimand and request for or reminder of appropriate behaviour - withdrawal from a group or the room for reflection for a few minutes - withdrawal from the classroom for a longer period of time - referral to another member of staff (e.g. a teacher in a different classroom) or to a senior member of staff - writing a letter of apology or making restoration (putting things right) - loss of playtime - asking the child to make up for wasted time (e.g. finishing learning at playtime or at home) - letter or phone call to parent or carer